leungcalvin/graspy/README.md

 In addition, an `initialize()` function is provided to create new working directories.
 A sample calculation has been provided in `singlet-triplet.py`, demonstrating how a formerly complex calculation with many GRASP steps and many shell scripts can be consolidated into a single `.py` file.

 ## Acknowledgments
 This program was developed by Calvin Leung, with significant input from Alex Ozdemir and Joonseok Hur.
-If the community likes this tool, we might end up writing a small paper and would appreciate citations.
-But for now, just mention `graspy` in your papers. :)
+If you use this tool in your work, please mention it.
+Feel free to contact us with any questions or requests.